devopsdays/devopsdays-web/content/events/2016-kansascity/program.md

         <time>11:20-11:50</time>
       </div>
       <div class = "col-md-6 box">
         <a href="/events/2016-kansascity/program/cynthia-thomas">Cynthia Thomas - Secure Your Containers!
-What Network Administrators Should Know When Moving Into Production</a>
+What Network Administrators Should Know When Moving Into Production (<a href="http://www.slideshare.net/techcet/secure-your-containers-what-network-admins-should-know-when-moving-into-production">slides</a>)</a>
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->